Nepal Trekking Routes Pvt. Ltd.

 These teahouses double as dining and resting spaces, giving travelers a chance to connect with locals and experience village life firsthand.
 While the facilities are modest, they are clean, cozy, and provide a warm, welcoming environment after a long day of trekking.
 Staying in these local lodges adds to the authentic, off-the-beaten-path feel of the Manaslu Tsum Valley Trek.

-For the Manaslu Tsum Valley Trek, having reliable travel insurance is highly recommended because the region is remote and access to medical help is limited.
+Having reliable travel insurance for Manaslu Tsum Valley Trek is highly recommended because the region is remote and access to medical help is limited.
 Your policy should cover high altitude trekking, emergency evacuation, and treatment for injuries or altitude sickness.

 It's also wise to ensure the insurance includes trip interruption or delays, as trekking schedules can be affected by weather or permit requirements.
 Choose a plan that's valid for the entire trek and specifically covers trekking at elevations up to 5000 meters.
 This way, you can focus on the journey and the scenery, knowing you are protected in case of emergencies.